KelvCodes/Animation-login-signup-page/README.md

    ```

 2. Open the `index.html` file in your favorite web browser. 🌐
-   No setup required—just play and have fun! 🎮
+   No setup required—just sign up and sign in! 🚀

 ---